-You can take a look to see what we found in our public dashboard, but for a quick overview it is interesting to note that besides consulting companies, the biggest employers of H-1B visa holders include New York City Department of Education, Oracle, Microsoft and Amazon.
+It is interesting to note that besides consulting companies, the biggest employers of H-1B visa holders include New York City Department of Education, Oracle, Microsoft and Amazon.
 In 2012 the majority (92%) of people who applied were awarded their visa.
 The most applications come from computer systems analysts (89,651 total applications) and 95% receive their visa.
 On the flip side, there were only 4 visa applications for musicians and singers and only one out of four or 25% received their visa.

 Overall the majority of people (92%) that apply for H-1B visas are awarded their visa.
 Out of the 327,514 people that applied, 302,360 were awarded their visas.
 Of the applications (keep in mind multiple people can be on one application from a company) 88.76% of the applications were certified.

 Consulting companies provide the most H-1B Visas.
 Infosys Limited, Wipro Limited, Cognizant and PriceWaterhouseCoopers take the gold by awarding a combined 67,139 H-1B visas.
 From there companies to note include the New York City Department of Education (5,219), Oracle (4,499), Microsoft (2,748) and Amazon (2,269).